frogfrequency/JS-Mini-Projects/JS-only-projects/Poker/poker-master-build/README.md

 it coincides with the probability-tables from wikipedia (A,2,3,4,5 -straights are not yet detected correctly... therefore the table is very slightly off. but the fact remains, that it works..

+in this folder there is only the more or less finished version.

+to see how it all evolved go to JS-Mini-Projects/old-stuff-from-Macbook/Poker